ramantehlan/Alexandrite/README.md

 #### What's in it for you

-If you are new to android and want to have all the basic examples of  **[Android Data Storage](https://developer.android.com/training/basics/data-storage/index.html)**, then this repository is for you.
+If you are new to android and want to have all the basic examples of  **[Data Storage](https://developer.android.com/training/basics/data-storage/index.html)**, then this repository is for you.

 # Screenshots